You stop hearing the story late and start moving while the window is still calm.

 After

-Your cold email opens with "I noticed [specific repo] just shipped [specific feature] on Sunday — that's the third infra commit this month, and the new contributor came from [Series-B fintech]."
+Your cold email opens with the specific detail the signal handed you: "I noticed your team just shipped [specific feature] — that's the third infra build this month, and a new engineer just joined from [Series-B fintech]."

 The first email reads as fungible.
-The second reads as inevitable.
+The second reads as inevitable — and you didn't read a line of code to send it.
 Reply rate is roughly 4× higher.

 Shift 7